Chapter 31 - Environmental Assessment (EA)/Finding of No Significant Impact (FONSI)

 When the EA indicates that the project has the potential to result in a significant impact, an EIS must be prepared.
 An EA is not required when a decision has already been made to prepare an EIS.
 At the conclusion of the public availability period, the EA should be finalized by being revised or an attachment provided, as appropriate, to (a) reflect changes in the proposed action or mitigation measures resulting from comments received or from the public hearing, if one was held, and (b) include any necessary findings, agreements, or determinations required for the proposal.
 A copy of the comments and responses should be attached to the revised EA.

-If no significant impacts are identified and the EA is routine, the FONSI is prepared and sent to the appropriate Department authority for signature.
-If the document is a complex EA, the FONSI is prepared and sent to the HQ District Environmental Coordinator for concurrence and then to the appropriate district/region authority for signature (see SER, volume 1, Chapter 38, Complex EA Review Procedures for detailed instructions).
+If no significant impacts are identified and the EA is routine, the FONSI is prepared and sent to the appropriate Caltrans authority for signature.
+If the document is a complex EA, the FONSI is prepared and sent to the HQ District Environmental Coordinator for concurrence and then to the appropriate district/region authority for signature (see the Step-by-Step Procedures in Chapter 38 for detailed instructions).

 As a courtesy, provide a copy of the "draft" EA (routine and complex) to the Headquarters NEPA Assignment Office.